integration code

 Overcoming Your Fear of Business Networking Groups

-Business networking for some individuals can be difficult, intimidating, or a love-hate relationship (for me it’s all of the above).
-Establishing connections with strangers isn’t the easiest task for introverts or overly shy individuals.
+Business networking can be difficult, intimidating, or a love-hate relationship for some individuals (for me, it’s all of the above).
+Establishing connections with strangers isn’t easy for introverts or overly shy individuals.
 Believe me, I’m never the life of the party – and you don’t have to be to succeed.
-People always say that networking events are designed for a particular personality, those individuals that are self assured and collected.
-In reality all personalities can really shine at business networking events, don’t let the massive crowds of people get to you!
-Take these tips with you next time you attend business-networking groups/events, and you’ll be surprised with the response you receive.
+People always say that networking events are designed for a particular personality, those individuals who are self-assured and collected.
+In reality, all personalities can really shine at business networking events; don’t let the massive crowds of people get to you!
+Take these tips with you next time you attend business-networking groups/events, and you’ll be surprised by the response you receive.

 Challenge Yourself: